 Don’t let this user-friendly interface fool you–CyberGhost is uncompromising when it comes to your security and privacy, boasting unbreakable 256-bit AES encryption, and one of the most comprehensive no-logging policies on the market.
-Performance benchmarks are similarly impressive, with blinding speeds available across their massive server network (over 2800 nodes in 60 countries).
+Performance benchmarks are similarly impressive, with blinding speeds available across their massive server network (over 5,900 servers in 90 countries).
 This sleek, lightweight software is available on Android, iOS, Windows, Mac OS, and many more, so you can protect each one of your devices with a single subscription.

 Read our full CyberGhost review.

 - Special profile designed for torrenting privately

 - Reliable and knowledgeable 24/7 live chat support.

 - WebRTC leak detected

 PrivateVPN stands out from the rest of the top-tier providers on our list due to the way it handles IP spoofing.
 While this provider does offer the standard fare of shared IP addresses on most of its servers, it also sports a dynamic IP system on select nodes, which allots each individual user their own unique identifier.
 Why does this matter?
 Streaming sites like Hulu and Netflix often block VPN traffic by blacklisting shared IP addresses.
 Having a unique IP address allows you to slip under the radar, and unblock regional content from anywhere in the world!